-We’re updating the recipe with a video below.
-It is super easy to make this comforting casserole.
+We're updating the recipe with a video below to show how easy it is to make this cheesy cauliflower bake.
 Watch the video and see!

 Cheesy Cauliflower Casserole is what you are looking for if you have a cauliflower hater in your family.
 I’m saying this because I know it.
 No, it’s not my 20-month-old son who hates cauliflower.
 He loves all vegetables including cauliflower, spinach and even celeriac.
 My husband feels he is left out by his family when my precious son and I eat a vegetable dish heartily.
 Seeing something with cauliflower on the dinner table used to be one of his nightmares.
 Not any more!
-I found the cauliflower recipe even my husband asks for.
+I've found the cauliflower recipe even my husband asks for.
 He loved it as much as Stuffed Cabbage Casserole.

 I don’t need any additions, I love cauliflower as it is.
 I love to snack on it even raw when preparing it for the recipe.
-Have you seen my Tangy Raw Cauliflower Salad, which is another recipe that appeals to the whole family?
+Have you seen my Tangy Cauliflower Salad, which is another recipe that appeals to the whole family?
 I know not everyone is like me about eating cauliflower.
 Most people need additional flavors on it.
 I think cheese is the best food to make any vegetable taste more edible for the veggie haters.
-That’s why with no doubt I think this vegetarian Cheesy Cauliflower Casserole is the dish that everyone will love.
+That’s why with no doubt I think this vegetarian cheesy cauliflower casserole is the dish that everyone will love.
 Try and see yourself!

 This is a very easy-to-make recipe.
 If you have leftover steamed or cooked cauliflower, it gets even easier and quicker.
 No worries if you don’t though.
 It takes about 10 minutes to steam or boil it.